Shipping Containers; 8 Weird and Wonderful Facts

-- In total, it’s estimated that there are approximately 530 million shipping containers in the world.
+- In total, it’s estimated that there are approximately 530 million sea containers in the world.

-- Approximately 82 percent of the world’s shipping containers are manufactured in China, due to low labour costs.
+- Approximately 82 percent of the world’s sea containers are manufactured in China, due to low labour costs.

-- When properly maintained, a shipping container has an average life expectancy of 30 years.
+- When properly maintained, a sea container has an average life expectancy of 30 years.

-However, the typical industry depreciation is around years by container leasing companies.
-They are often used after their depreciable/cargo life has expired (and in many cases, actually increase their profitability!)
+However, they are often used after their depreciable/cargo life has expired (and in many cases, actually increase their profitability!)

-- Shipping containers weren’t invented until the 1950s when Malcolm McLean invented the precursor to what is now the modern container.
+- Sea containers weren’t invented until the 1950s when Malcolm McLean invented the precursor to what is now the modern container.

 He was a transport entrepreneur who developed the modern intermodal-shipping container, which revolutionized transport and international trade in the second half of the twentieth century.
 Containerization led to a significant reduction in the cost of freight transportation by eliminating the need for repeated handling of individual pieces of cargo, and also improved reliability, reduced cargo theft, and cut inventory costs by